 Stage Three Sleep

 Stage three is often called deep sleep or slow-wave sleep and lasts 20 to 40 minutes.
-According to WebMD, during slow-wave sleep, your body “repairs and regrows tissues, builds bone and muscle, and strengthens the immune system.”
+According to WebMD, during slow-wave sleep, the body “repairs and regrows tissues, builds bone and muscle, and strengthens the immune system.”
 This is why this stage of sleep is especially important for athletes.
 During stage three sleep:

 - Heartbeat and breathing slow to the lowest levels they will reach during sleep

 - It might be difficult to wake up

 Stage three sleep is very deep and hard to wake someone up from — people may not notice loud noises, bright lights, or other things that might easily wake them from a lighter sleep.

 “As NREM sleep progresses, the brain becomes less responsive to external stimuli, and it becomes increasingly difficult to awaken an individual from sleep,” Harvard Health Publishing explains.
 If someone is woken from stage three sleep, they will probably feel groggy and disoriented.

 REM sleep, or Rapid Eye Movement sleep, is a very “active” stage.
 What’s happening during REM sleep:

 - Behind the eyelids, the eyes move rapidly from side to side